-Breivogel Ponds Conservation Land
+Breivogel Ponds Conservation Area

 Access to these 67 acres is at the entrance to the town's Leaf/Compost Facility on Blacksmith Shop Road (about a mile north of Falmouth High School, on the east side of Blacksmith Shop).
 Follow the old road that leads to the gravel pit and around the southern edge.
 At the back, on the east side, are the ponds made by Carl Breivogel, the former owner.
 He dug the ponds to provide water for the beach grass he grew for sale to nurseries and towns.
 Large swathes of grass still come up in the sand.
 Mr. Brievogel stocked the ponds with trout and invited youngsters to fish there.
 Cat tails and other aquatic plants line the shores.

 About a third of the parcel is wooded.
 A path from the old gravel road on the north side of the ponds leads into the woods.
 The trail goes to the shore of Shallow Pond and loops back through the woods to the old open gravel mining area.